 All information besides credit card and license plate is already stored by the school, so as long as we continue following SPU’s current security measures, we have a low risk of data breaches.

 By only storing credit card numbers on users' phones, we have a low risk of losing users' private information.

+Following the Family Educational Rights Act (FERPA) results in zero problems and can be easily done.

 Additional Comments